Clam shrimp

-Clam shrimp are a group of bivalved branchiopod crustaceans that resemble the unrelated bivalved molluscs.
-They are extant and also known from the fossil record, from at least the Devonian period and perhaps before.
-They were originally classified in the former order Conchostraca, which later proved to be paraphyletic, due to the fact that water fleas are nested within clam shrimps.
+Clam shrimp are a group of branchiopod crustaceans that possess bivalved carapaces, which resemble the shells of unrelated bivalved molluscs.
+They were traditionally classified in the order Conchostraca, but this group later proved to be paraphyletic, because Diplostraca, the water fleas, are nested within the clade of clam shrimps; this implies certain groups of water fleas are closer to certain groups of clam shrimp than either are to other Diplostracan groups which they may resemble.
 Clam shrimp are now divided into three orders, Cyclestherida, Laevicaudata, and Spinicaudata, in addition to the fossil family Leaiidae.
+Their fossil record is known from at least the Devonian period and perhaps before.

 Characteristics

 Both valves of the shell are held together by a strong closing muscle.
 The animals react to danger by contracting the muscle, so that the valves close tightly and the crustacean, as if dead, lies motionlessly at the bottom of the pool.

 In most species the head is dorsoventrally compressed.
 The sessile compound eyes are close together and located on the forehead; in the genus Cyclestheria they are truly fused.
 In front of them is a simple naupliar eye.
 The first pair of antennae is reduced and unsegmented.
 The second pair of antennae, however, is long and biramous.
 Both branches are covered with numerous bristles.
 The crustaceans swim primarily by swooping the antennae.
 In the common genus Lynceus, which can open its spherical valves wide, the thoracic legs move in an oar-like manner along with the antennae.

 The number of segments constituting the thorax varies from 10 to 32, and the number of legs varies accordingly.
 They are similar in structure to the legs of tadpole shrimp, and similarly, their size decreases from front to back.
 In females, the outer lobes of several middle legs are modified into long, upward-bending threadlike outgrowths, used to hold the eggs on the dorsal side of the body under the shell.
 However, the main functions of the thoracic legs are respiration and carrying food forward to the mouth.
 The gills are basically the outer lobes of all thoracic legs that are closest to the base of the leg.
 The legs are in constant movement, and the water between the valves of the carapace is quickly renewed.
 The body ends in a large chitinised telson, which is either laterally compressed and bears a pair of large hooks, or dorsoventrally compressed, with short hooks.